-From observations of a number of inshore reefs undertaken by AIMS in 2004, marked differences in community structure and exposure to perturbations with depth were noted (Sweatman et al. 2007).
-The lower limit for the inshore coral surveys was selected at five metres below datum because coral communities rapidly diminish below this depth at many reefs; two metres below datum was selected as the shallow depth.
+From a broad-scale survey of inshore reefs undertaken by AIMS in 2004, marked differences in community structure and exposure to perturbations with depth were noted (Sweatman et al. 2007).
+The lower limit for the inshore coral surveys was selected at five metres below zero tide datum because coral communities rapidly diminish below this depth at many reefs.
+Two metres below zero tide datum was selected as the shallow depth.
 Shallower depths were considered but discounted for logistical reasons, including the inability to use the photo technique in very shallow water, site markers creating a danger to navigation and difficulty in locating a depth contour on very shallow sloping substrata typical of reef flats.
-Sites surveyed under the LTMP are generally in the range of 5-7metres below datum and reported along with the 5m depths of the MMP.
+Sites surveyed under the LTMP are generally in the range of 5-7 metres below zero tide datum and reported along with the 5 m depths of the MMP.